 Fisheries operating within the Lease Area are subject to a variety of regulations and reporting protocols that result in multiple data sets capturing fishing activity.
-The regulatory programs and data collection often involve interjurisdictional management between National Marine Fisheries Service (NMFS), regional fisheries management councils (e.g. MAFMC & NEFMC), the Atlantic States Marine Fisheries Commission (ASMFC) and coastal states.
+The regulatory programs and data collection often involve interjurisdictional management between NMFS, regional fisheries management councils (e.g. MAFMC & NEFMC), the Atlantic States Marine Fisheries Commission (ASMFC) and coastal states.

-Many of the fisheries conducted within the Lease Area are subject tracking via a Vessel Monitoring System (VMS), which would create a spatial data record of their activities.
-Other vessels have permits for regulated species that require effort and landings to be reported via Vessel Trip Reporting (VTR).
+The primary fisheries conducted within the Lease Area, BSB and Whelk, are not subject tracking via a Vessel Monitoring System (VMS), which would create a spatial data record of their activities.
+Some vessels have permits for regulated species that require effort and landings to be reported via Vessel Trip Reporting (VTR).
+Other vessels, those targeting Whelk for example, simply report landings to the state with no specific effort/geographic location data attached.
+The Atlantic Coastal Cooperative Statistics Program data set will also be consulted to help identify state-level fisheries landings for species that may not be captured in data sets maintained for federally managed species.
 These fisheries dependent data have been used to assess the historical commercial fishing activity inside the Lease Area.

-The FLO will consult with local fishermen to interpret and add context to these data to facilitate a mutually agreed and understandable characterization of the fisheries uses of the Lease Area.
+The FLO will also consult with local fishermen to interpret and add context to these data sets to facilitate a mutually agreed and understandable characterization of the fisheries uses of the Lease Area.